Configuration

 - Workspace-level configurationconfig.ts

-- Advanced configuration (probably unnecessary) - a TypeScript file in your home directory that can be used to programmatically modify (merged) theconfig.json
+- Advanced configuration (probably unnecessary) - a TypeScript file in your home directory that can be used to programmatically modify (merged) the config.json

 (MacOS / Linux)%USERPROFILE%\.continue\config.ts